nodrygo/GtkLuxorNaiveDemo/README.md

 - Text (_with change color of circle_)
 - Stars
 - Eggs
-- clock (_dynamic runnning demo_)
+- clock (_dynamic tick runnning demo_)
 - colornames
 - spiral

 #### directory nanocad
-(never be finished)
+(probably never be finished)

-juste a toy for fun to play with both Gtk & Luxor may be I will remove Luxor in far future but Luxor have good higth level things
+juste a toy for fun to play with both Gtk & Luxor
+may be I will remove Luxor in far future but Luxor have good higth level things mainly on geometrie
+GTK is too much unfinished

 #### general considerations
 ugly ack because Luxor is not really adapted to do that but seem to work